lalitsanagavarapu/Domain-Credibility/README.md

 # WebCred-Api
 Currently adopted method is the Gradient boosted decision tree.(XGBoost/LightGBM)
-This works well with tabular datasets.
+This works well with tabular datasets.<br>
-Features were orthogonal .
+Features were orthogonal.<br>
 Anova was used over mutual gain for feature reduction.

-If we need a webpage data based classfication ,we may need to use BERT.

 ### Dependencies:
 NLTK and BeautifulSoup.<br>